-You get to pick out from a wide range of hickory species, however, each stands incomparable in terms of durability and hardness.
+You get to pick out from a wide range of hickory species.
+However, each stands incomparable in terms of durability and hardness.
 It is amazingly dense, and you must choose it for furniture that is most likely to suffer from scratches and humidity impact.

-It is this manufacturing process that allow engineered hardwood to put up a solid defense against humidity, and since it is watertight, it will delight you with its durability for years to come.
-If you are particularly worried about high levels of humidity on below-grade areas in your house, engineered planks are a great option for your furniture.
+It is this manufacturing process that allows engineered hardwood to put up a solid defense against humidity.
+Since it is watertight, it will delight you with its durability for years to come.
+If you are anxious about high humidity levels in below-grade areas in your house, engineered planks are an excellent type of wood for furniture.

 A unique and insanely versatile variety of Australian hardwood, Jarrah is famous for its incredible strength and remarkable durability.
 You see, Jarrah is a kind of timber that will delight you with its beautiful color palettes, ranging from golden blondes to rich reds and mahogany.